stgeorgi/wvdquickstart/howtoEmpty.md

 Password: Taken from DevOps organization in the following way: If organization is called <b>"WVDQuickStartOrg120011Z"</b>, your password will be "<b>Org120011Z!</b>" (case sensitive, and don't forget the exclamation point at the end)
 (Disclaimer: You should change this password at your earliest convenience.)

 You should see a "WVD Workspace" appear, to which you can login to experience the best of Windows Virtual Desktop.
-Within this virtualized environment, your user will find Microsoft Office 365 amongst other built-in Microsoft applications.
+Within this virtualized environment, your user will find Microsoft Office 365 and Microsoft Teams amongst other built-in Microsoft applications.
 Additionally, since the QuickStart configures FSLogix profile management for you, a user profile will be created.
 This will be stored in the profiles storage account, in the *wvdprofiles* file share.

+### <b>Using the AADDS administrator account</b>
+In the automation, the QuickStart creates an administrator account (member of the AAD DC Administrators group) that can be used to manage the deployed domain.
+This is also the account used to domain join virtual machines, should you want to join additional VMs in the future.
+The credentials for this created account are the following, by default:

+Username: domainJoiner@{your-domain}.com
+Password: The same as your Azure admin account password (that you entered in the initial ARM deployment)